contentful/extensions/samples/publish-confirm/README.md

 # Publish Confirmation UI Extension

 This is a sidebar UI extension which shows the entry status and a publish button.
-It also has a like to unpublish the entry and shows when the entry was last saved.
+It also has a link to unpublish the entry and shows when the entry was last saved.

 ![image](./publish_button_with_confirmation_screenshot1.png)